vmware-archive/nsxraml/md-version/nsxvapi.md

 * **put** *(secured)*: Enable distributed firewall.

 ### /4.0/firewall/globalroot-0/status
-Working with Distributed Firewall Status
+Working With Distributed Firewall Status
 ----
 Retrieve status of last publish action for each cluster in the NSX environment.